Redesigning a trade operations platform to surface exceptions before they become SLA breaches.

 Turning a table refresh into a monitoring platform

 Milestone Group commissioned Lab49 for a UX refresh of pControl's data tables.
 The goal was to modernise the UI and address growing client dissatisfaction with the product's usability.
-Through discovery, the scope expanded: the real opportunity was to give Investment Operations teams a way to see the health of their entire trade book at a glance, something the platform had never offered.
-The project delivered both: a redesigned table and a net-new monitoring dashboard.
+Through discovery, the scope expanded as I realised the real opportunity was to give Investment Operations teams a way to see the health of their entire trade book at a glance, something the platform had never offered.
+The project delivered both: a redesigned table and a new monitoring dashboard.

 IMPACT